Gaining momentum on Super Tuesday, Clinton takes aim at Trump

-WASHINGTON Gathering speed toward winning the Democratic presidential nomination, Hillary Clinton did not wait long after a streak of wins on Super Tuesday to gird for battle with Republican front-runner Donald Trump.
+WASHINGTON Gathering speed towards winning the Democratic presidential nomination, Hillary Clinton did not wait long after a streak of wins on Super Tuesday to gird for battle with Republican front-runner Donald Trump.

 The former first lady won 7 of 11 states up for grabs on Tuesday, sweeping the South and creating more distance between her and rival Bernie Sanders in the race to represent the Democratic Party at the Nov.
 8 election for the White House.

-The wins, which include the heavily populated state of Texas, mean she can turn an eye toward billionaire reality TV star Trump, who also won heavily on Tuesday.
+The wins, which include the heavily populated state of Texas, mean she can turn an eye towards billionaire reality TV star Trump, who also won heavily on Tuesday.

 In another good sign for Clinton, her fundraisers say donors are eager to fund her campaign into the general election.

-"Hillary will be the nominee, and now she needs to start focusing on taking on Trump," said Dane Strother, an unaligned Washington DC-based Democratic strategist.
+"Hillary will be the nominee, and now she needs to start focussing on taking on Trump," said Dane Strother, an unaligned Washington DC-based Democratic strategist.

 On Tuesday night, Clinton took aim at Trump's reputation for spewing insults at his opponents, and repeated an attack on the real estate mogul's proposal to build a 1,000-mile wall along the border with Mexico.